 Your carpet cleaner works hard to ensure your carpets are clean and fresh.
 However, despite your best efforts at cleanliness, carpet will eventually become the victim of drops, spills, accidents, and whatever's on the bottom of your shoes.
-After a professional carpet cleaning service, many customers want to know when they should schedule their next cleaning, and what they can do to maintain the results of the latest cleaning.
+After a professional, many customers want to know when they should schedule their next cleaning, and what they can do to maintain the results of the latest cleaning.
 We’ve spoken with Bryan Angstman, owner of Naturally Green Cleaning, to help us understand what gets a carpet dirty in-between professional cleanings.
 “There are lots of ways people can keep their carpet looking as fresh and clean as the day we do our carpet and upholstery cleaning services."

 Check out these tips to keep your carpet in its best shape in between your regular professional cleanings: